oliverslade/AI-NLP-CD/README.md

   - Roger Schank: http://dl.acm.org/citation.cfm?id=990405

 Report:
-  - Cry
-  - Have existential crisis
-  - Cry some more
   - Possibility of using Op-Search and Lexicon to transition real world objects between states.
   - Write about Governing Categories / Assisting Categories.